Home » Course » Entree » Soba Miso Soup + Roasted Vegetables

 It fits my criteria for being simple to pull together, has versatility and is fairly well-balanced.
 Plus, it only requires a handful of ingredients!

-Enjoy this soup, it’s filling, flavorful and so easy to make.
+Enjoy this soup.
+It’s filling, flavorful, and so easy to make.
 Win, win, win!

 top down view of ingredients used to make soba miso soup with vegetables.